-The social & enviromental challenges.
+The social & environmental

 There is also another consequence of this dependence on biomass for energy.
 Wood is traditionally burnt on “three-stone” open fires inside the home, which produce large amounts of smoke and noxious gases.
 The World Health Organisation (WHO) estimates that smoke inhalation from traditional wood burning stoves is equal to smoking 2 packs of cigarettes a day.
 This has an enormous impact on the health of families, with women and children being most vulnerable to the risks.

 The name ‘hifadhi’ means to preserve and this is the aim of the project is to preserve Kenya’s forests, and the health and livelihoods of rural communities.
-The Hifadhi-Livelihoods project is developed and financed by the Livelihoods Fund, in partnerships with EcoAct & Climate Pal.
+The Hifadhi-Livelihoods project is developed and financed by the Livelihoods Fund, in partnership with EcoAct & Climate Pal.

 This project is aligned with the Sustainable Development Goals.
 The United Nations goals were set up as a universal call to action to end poverty, protect the planet and ensure all people enjoy peace and prosperity.